tamw-wnet/PBS_Media_Manager_Client/README.md

 * $cid (of the parent)
 * $parent_type can be 'episode', 'special', 'season', 'show'
 * $child_type can be 'asset', 'episode', 'special', 'season'
 * $attributes is an array, matching the required/optional attributes for the child.
-For instance
+For instance an asset might have
 ```php
 $attributes = array(
   'title_short' => 'My title',